 Processing and filing 1099 tax forms are fairly easy.
 It is important to do it correctly and on time.
 The 1099 tax forms should be sent to the contractors and IRS each year.

-Filing 1099 is a fairly cut and dry process that ensures contractors pay taxes on income which has not already been reported throughout the year by traditional employers.
+Filing 1099 is a fairly dry process and it ensures contractors pay their taxes on the income they did not report throughout the year.

 When it comes to 1099 filing, there are responsibilities that fall on the employer and on the contractor.

-It may be wise both entities use an accountant or tax preparer.
-Filing 1099 is somewhat more involved than filing a standard W2.
+It may be wise for both entities to use an accountant or tax preparer.
+Filing 1099 is somewhat more involved than filling a standard W2.

 - Calculate the amount of income each contractor has made throughout the year

 - Issue a 1099 form to the IRS on any contractor who has been paid over $600